Restore the Purchasing Power of the Pell Grant: #DoublePell

 The Pell Grant has served as the cornerstone of financial aid for low-income students pursuing higher education since its creation in 1972.
-This need-based grant provides crucial support for 7.6 million students each year, or about one-third of undergraduates.
+This need-based grant provides crucial support for around 7 million students each year, or about one-third of undergraduates.

-Grant program was the 2009-10 stimulus package.
-At its peak in 1975-76, the maximum Pell award covered more than three-fourths of the cost of attendance – tuition, fees, and living expenses – at the average four-year public university.
+was the 2009-10 stimulus package.
+At its peak in 1975-76, the maximum Pell award covered more than three-fourths of the average cost of attendance – tuition, fees, and living expenses – for a four-year public university.

 Today, it covers less than 30%.

-- Returning the purchasing power of the Pell Grant to half the cost of attendance by 2029.
-NCAN’s long-term investment proposal calls for a return to a Pell Grant that covers 50% of the cost of attendance for a public four-year
+Returning the purchasing power of the Pell Grant to half the cost of attendance.
+NCAN’s long-term investment proposal calls for a return to a Pell Grant that covers 50% of the cost of attendance for a public

-- Indexing the Pell Grant to the rate of inflation.
-Once Pell Grants cover 50% of the cost of a four-year public education, Congress should reinstate the provision that indexed the program to the rate of inflation.
-Doing so
+Indexing the Pell Grant to the rate of inflation.
+Once the maximum Pell Grant covers 50% of the cost of a four-year public education, Congress should reinstate the provision that indexed the program to the rate of inflation.
+Doing

-- Keeping Pell dollars in the Pell program.
-Dollars accumulated in the Pell Grant reserve (from unobligated funds in years when Congress appropriated more than students needed) were intended for low-income students and should
+Keeping Pell dollars in the Pell program.
+Dollars accumulated in the Pell Grant reserve (from unobligated funds in years when Congress appropriated more than students needed) were intended for students from low-income backgrounds

-be used to help students afford a higher education.
-Removing the dollars from this rainy-day fund, which can support the Pell Grant program in years of high demand, for use other than college affordability for low-income students is tantamount
+and should be used to help those students afford a higher education.
+Removing the dollars from this rainy day fund, which can support the Pell Grant program in years of high demand, for use other than college affordability for low-income students

 Other proposals, under the guise of supporting students or "right-sizing the program," will actually decrease the students who are able to benefit.